mikalaiyurkin/umlcharter/docs/sequence_diagram/README.md

 <details>
 <summary><h3>Manual activation control</h3></summary>

-It is possible to control the activation of the participant manually using the `.activate()` context manager:
+It is possible to control the activation of the participant manually using the `activate` context manager:

 ##### Mermaid
 ```python